NameSolution/testcodex/README.md

 Single Node.js application for hotel service requests and client information.

-The interface uses Tailwind CSS with a modern card-based design for a professional look.
+The admin dashboard layout is based on the **TailAdmin** free React Tailwind template.
+The interface uses Tailwind CSS with a card-based design for a professional look.

 ## Installation